-Spatial distribution and gridding
+Spatial disaggregation and gridding

-The methodology of the spatial distribution of the road transport can be summarised into the following main steps:
+The methodology of the spatial disaggregation of the road transport can be summarised into the following main steps:

-Regionalisation of national emission releases: allocation of the emission values based on traffic volume data for each road segment and also population density related to roads not covered by TRANSTOOLS.
-This allocates the share of the national totals of each specific pollutant to each road segment in the TRANSTOOLS model and to NUTS level 3 regions for the urban and rural traffic not covered by TRANSTOOLS.

-- 2. Gridding: spatial distribution of the regionalised emission values on grid cell level is based on TRANSTOOLS, GISCO (ROAD) (GISCO, 2010) road network and gridded population density from JRC (Gallego, 2010).
-The result are gridded emissions for each road segment and regional unit to each grid cell, using the following underlying parameters: - Traffic volume and road network from TRANSTOOLS for highways and partly for rural roads: - Road network divided by road type from GISCO (ROAD) for the roads not covered in TRANSTOOLS (secondary and local roads); - Gridded population density as weighting factor for line sources in relation to rural and urban roads not covered by TRANSTOOLS.
-Additionally as distribution parameter for rural and urban area sources. - Degree of urbanisation (GISCO, 2010) for the categorization of the roads from GISCO and the gridded population from JRC (Gallego, 2010) into urban and rural.
+- Regionalisation of national emission releases: allocation of the emission values based on traffic volume data for each road segment and also population density related to roads not covered by TRANSTOOLS.
+This disaggregates the share of the national totals of each specific pollutant to each road segment in the TRANSTOOLS model and to NUTS level 3 regions for the urban and rural traffic not covered by TRANSTOOLS. - 2.
+Gridding: spatial disaggregation of the regionalised emission values on grid cell level is based on TRANSTOOLS, GISCO (ROAD) road network (GISCO, 2010) and gridded population density from JRC (Gallego, 2010).
+The results are gridded emissions for each road segment and regional unit to each grid cell, using the following underlying parameters: - Traffic volume and road network from TRANSTOOLS for highways and partly for rural roads; - Road network divided by road type from GISCO (ROAD) for the roads not covered in TRANSTOOLS (secondary and local roads); - Gridded population density as weighting factor for line sources in relation to rural and urban roads not covered by TRANSTOOLS.
+Additionally as disaggregation parameter for rural and urban area sources. - Degree of urbanisation (GISCO, 2010) for the categorization of the roads from GISCO and the gridded population from JRC (Gallego, 2010) into urban and rural.

-The methodology for the spatial distribution of national total emissions from road transport activities to a grid for each vehicle and road type is shown in Figure 3-3.
+The methodology for the spatial disaggregation of national total emissions from road transport activities to a grid for each vehicle and road type is shown in Error!
+Reference source not found..

-Figure 3-3 Overview of the applied methodology for the spatial distribution of the road transport, Theloke et al. (2009).
+Figure 3-3 Overview of the applied methodology for the spatial disaggregation of the road transport, Theloke et al. (2009).